-Distracted driving is fast becoming a severe and growing threat to road safety.
-With a large number of mobile phone users in Australia and the high-speed addition of new in-vehicle communication systems, this risk is likely to grow for years to come.
+With a large number of mobile phone users in Australia, and the high-speed addition of new in-vehicle communication systems, instances of distracted driving have become far too common.

 Those who use a mobile phone, whether hand-held or hands-free when driving:

-No. It is illegal to have your mobile phone touch any part of your body, other than to pass it to a passenger.
-You can be fined and may incur demerit points when you get caught using your phone while driving.
-You may be permitted to use your mobile phone only if the phone is secured in a commercially designed holder fixed to the vehicle and doesn't obscure your view of the road, or if it can be operated without you touching any part of the phone, such as via Bluetooth or voice activation.
+No. It’s illegal to have your mobile phone touching any part of your body, except when passing it to a passenger.
+You can be fined and docked demerit points when caught using your phone whilst driving.
+You may be permitted to use your mobile phone only if the device is secured in a commercially designed holder that is fixed to the vehicle and does not obscure your view of the road.
+Alternatively, hands-free methods such Bluetooth and voice activation may also be allowed.